dannywieser/js-demo/packages/demopage/README.md

 );
 ```

-### ReduxDemoPage
+### ReduxDemoApp

-Same usage as DemoPage, but for usage when a Redux store is required for one or more of the components included in the demo.
+Same usage as DemoApp, but for usage when a Redux store is required for one or more of the components included in the demo.

-#### Sub Components

-The DemoPage component has the following child components that are used to render the demo page:

-***DemoPageNav***

-Creates the sidebar navigation for navigating through the different components included in a project

-***DemoPageViewSource***

-Adds ability to toggle hide/show of source markdown for the component, with live editing of the markdown.